-Acceptance by silence is exceptional.
-Ordinarily an offeror does not have power to cause the silence of the offeree to operate as acceptance.
-See Comment b to § 53.
-The usual requirement of notification is stated in § 54 on acceptance by performance and § 56 on acceptance by promise.
-The mere receipt of an unsolicited offer does not impair the offeree's freedom of action or inaction or impose on him any duty to speak.
-The exceptional cases where silence is acceptance fall into two main classes: those where the offeree silently takes offered benefits, and those where one party relies on the other party's manifestation of intention that silence may operate as acceptance.
-Even in those cases the contract may be unenforceable under the Statute of Frauds.
-See Chapter 5.
+- 55. Here, the Debtors do not meet the state-law burden of establishing that the Releasing Parties will expressly consent to release their property rights nor to having that release memorialized in the Combined Plan. - 56.
+The "general rule of contracts is that silence cannot manifest consent."
+Patterson, 636 B.R. at 686.
+"Acceptance by silence is exceptional.
+Ordinarily an offeror does not have power to cause the silence of the offeree to operate as acceptance."
+RESTATEMENT (SECOND) OF CONTRACTS § 69 cmt. a (1981). - 57. "[T]he exceptional cases where silence is acceptance fall into two main classes: those where the offeree silently takes offered benefits, and those where one party relies on the other party's manifestation of intention that silence may operate as acceptance.
+Even in those cases the contract may be unenforceable under the Statute of Frauds."
 RESTATEMENT (SECOND) OF CONTRACTS § 69 cmt. a (1981).